 Finding the right route – nuances of wayfinding

-Wayfinding has become a big deal in the digital signage world, with many solutions providers touting themselves as a ‘wayfinding’ platform.
-Popularity for wayfinding has increased as the potential of a very practical use of digital signage technology becomes more possible.
+Wayfinding has become a big deal in the digital signage world, with many solutions providers touting their software as a ‘wayfinding’ platform.
+Popularity for wayfinding software has increased as the potential of a very practical use of digital signage technology becomes more possible.

-But it’s not just about hardware and software, the truth of the matter is that wayfinding is more about the content than anything else.
+But wayfinding is not just about hardware and software, the truth of the matter is it’s more about the content than anything else.

 We’ve explored some of the ways we have worked with wayfinding and how they can be delivered via a Tripleplay-type system.